Upgrade Business Internet in Canada: A Comprehensive Guide

 Frequently Asked Questions

-How much does it cost to upgrade from DSL to fiber?
+How much does it cost to upgrade from DSL to fibre?

-If fiber infrastructure already exists in your building (“on-net”), there’s typically no installation cost—just the monthly fee difference.
-If new fiber needs to be run (“off-net”), construction costs can range from $5,000 for short distances to $100,000+ for complex installations.
+If fibre infrastructure already exists in your building (“on-net”), there’s typically no installation cost—just the monthly fee difference.
+If new fibre needs to be run (“off-net”), construction costs can range from $5,000 for short distances to $100,000+ for complex installations.
 Many providers will finance construction costs into higher monthly payments over a contract term.

 What’s the difference between business and residential internet?

-Business internet typically includes: static IP addresses, service level agreements (SLAs) with uptime guarantees, priority support, symmetric upload/download speeds on fiber, and no data caps.
-You’re also legally permitted to run servers and commercial operations.
-Residential plans often prohibit business use in their terms of service.
+Business internet can include static IP addresses, service level agreements (SLAs) with uptime guarantees, priority support, symmetric upload/download speeds on fibre, and fewer usage restrictions.
+Residential plans may prohibit certain business use in their terms of service.
+For more detail, read is business internet more reliable? and why business internet costs more.

 Is Starlink good enough for business use?

-For many businesses, yes, especially in remote areas with no other options.
-Starlink delivers 50–220 Mbps with low latency suitable for video calls.
-However, speeds vary, weather can affect service, and business plans have data caps that throttle speeds when exceeded.
-We recommend Starlink as a primary connection only when no wired alternatives exist, and as an excellent backup connection for any business.
+For many businesses, yes, especially in remote areas with no good wired options.
+However, speeds vary, weather can affect service, and business or priority plans can have priority data rules that matter.
+We recommend Starlink as a primary connection when no reliable wired alternative exists, and as an excellent backup connection for many businesses.

 What is SD-WAN and do I need it?